 Dataset

 We used 10% sample of de-identified unit record data of prescription opioids and benzodiazepines that were dispensed during 1st January 2013 – 31 December 2016.
 The dataset was extracted based on the date of supply from the database of the statistics branch of the Australian Department of Human Services.
 In the database, medicines are recorded according to the World Health Organization (WHO) Anatomical and Therapeutic Chemical classification [19].
 Medicines that were dispensed through private prescription were not included in this dataset.
-The dataset also contained information about three types of subsidy schemes: PBS, RPBS, under co-payment; users’ sex (male or female); age in years; date-month-year of dispensing; generic name, form and strength; quantity dispensed; and the local government area (LGA) in which the medicines were dispensed.
+The dataset also contained information about three types of subsidy schemes: PBS, RPBS, or under co-payment; users’ sex (male or female); age in years; date-month-year of dispensing; drug generic name, form and strength; quantity dispensed; and the local government area (LGA) in which the medicines were dispensed.

 Demographic data for individual states and territories, LGAs, and Socio-Economic Indexes for Areas (SEIFA) for LGAs were obtained from the Australian Bureau of Statistics.
-SEIFA hare four indexes that are derived from a set of information collected in five-yearly national census and ranks areas in Australia according to relative socio-economic advantage and disadvantage [20].
+SEIFA is made up of four indexes derived from the five-yearly national census.
+SEIFAranks Australian areas according to relative socio-economic advantage and disadvantage [20].
 We used the Index of Relative Socio-Economic Disadvantage (also known as IRSD).
 A higher score on the Index of Relative Socio-economic Disadvantage indicate a lower level of disadvantage and a lower score indicates a higher level of disadvantage.
 LGAs were categorized as urban or rural based on Australian Classification of Local Government in 2013 [21].

 Identification of concurrent users

 Concurrent users were identified using the prescription dispensing dates, and days of supply in terms of defined daily dose (DDD), which was introduced by the WHO Collaborating Centre, to quantify drugs dispensed across different types of opioids [19].
 DDD corresponds to the estimated defined daily dose of a drug when used for its main indication in adults.
-The concurrent users consist of (i) users who were dispensed both opioids and benzodiazepines on the same day, and (ii) for whom the supply in DDD quantity for one medicine overlaps with the dispensing day of the other.
+Concurrent users consist of users for whom the supply in DDD quantity for one medicine overlaps with the dispensing day of the other.
 For instance, if an individual was dispensed 10 DDD opioids on 12 January followed by benzodiazepines dispensing on 19 January, then the person was identified as concurrent user for 3 days (i.e., 10+12 – 19).

 Data analysis

-The outcome measures included number of individual users and duration of concurrent use.
-The most common type of opioid and benzodiazepine dispensing, and predictors of concurrent users.
-Users were computed for men and women, states and territories, and age-groups – stratified across the years (2013-2016).
+The outcome measures included number of individual users and duration of concurrent use, the most common type of concurrent opioid and benzodiazepine dispensing, and predictors of concurrent users.
+Number of users were computed for men and women, states and territories, and age-groups, stratified across the years (2013-2016).
 Using direct standardization approach [22] number concurrent users in the individual LGAs were adjusted for the population structure of Australia, stratified across age and sex.
 The standardised rates are hypothetical rates that would have been observed if the population we studied had the same age and sex distribution as the Australian national population, while all other factors remained unchanged.
 Based on standardized concurrent number of users, all LGAs were categorized into three types: low, moderate and high, and reflected in the Australian map.

 To examine the variation in type of drug being dispensed among the concurrent and non-concurrent users a drug of choice (both for opioid and benzodiazepine) was identified for everyone based on total amount of DDD dispensed during the four-year of study period.